FitFinance/FitFi/backend/docs/README.md

 # Introduction to FitFi

 <span style="color: red; font-weight: bold;font-size: 12px;">
 This is an AI generated documentation that needs to be changed in future.
+(This section only i.e. FitFi Overview)
 </span>

 ## Other Links